CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly communicates its purpose and when to use it.
-It benefits from explicit trigger guidance and a distinctive niche (Anthropic branding).
-The main weakness is that the capability description could be more specific about the concrete actions performed beyond 'applies brand colors and typography'.
+This is a strong description that clearly communicates its purpose and includes an explicit 'Use when' clause with good trigger terms.
+Its main weakness is that the capability description could be more specific about the concrete actions performed beyond 'applies brand colors and typography'.
+The phrase 'any sort of artifact that may benefit' is somewhat vague but acceptable given the broad applicability of brand styling.

 DimensionReasoningScore